The Manassas Law Group, PC

 - 6 Demerit Points: If you were found driving over 20 MPH over.

-As well as six demerit points, if you are driving more than 20 MPH over the speed limit, or if you are driving more than 80 MPH, you could be charged with reckless driving.
+Aside from the six demerit points, if you are driving more than 20 MPH over the speed limit, or if you are driving more than 80 MPH, you could be charged with reckless driving.
 This is a Class 1 Misdemeanor.
 This charge could result in fines of up to $2500, license suspension for six months, and a jail term of up to 12 months.

 Obviously, Virginia speeding ticket costs add up to more than just a few hundred dollars.